stnoah1/homepage/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am a PhD student in the Electrical and Computer Engineering at Purdue University advised by Professor [Karthik Ramani](https://engineering.purdue.edu/~ramani/wordpress/about/).
-My research interests lie at the intersection of Computer Vision and Robotics, focusing on 3D Geometric Deep Learning and Temporal Action analysis.
-In this area, I apply Machine/Deep Learning algorithms for Virtual/Augmented Reality and Smart Factory.
+I am a PhD student in Electrical and Computer Engineering at Purdue University advised by Professor [Karthik Ramani](https://engineering.purdue.edu/~ramani/wordpress/about/).
+My research interests lie in the fields of Computer Vision and Machine Learning.
+More specifically, I am interested in Geometric 3D Deep Learning, Human Action Representation Learning, and Generative Adversarial Networks.